-- (1) As a Company employee, Mr. Nielsen is not separately compensated for his service on the Board of Directors.
+(1) As a Company employee, Mr. Nielsen is not separately compensated for his service on the Board of Directors.
 His compensation is included in the Summary Compensation Table on page 42 of this Proxy Statement.
-Mr. Gustafsson has provided the Company with notice of his intent to resign effective at the conclusion of the Annual Meeting. - Each RSU entitles the recipient to one share of the Company's common stock upon settlement.
-The amounts in this column represent the fees that were earned or paid in cash plus the grant date fair value of restricted shares for the annual retainer(s) which the director elected to receive in restricted shares during Fiscal 2020.
-For fiscal 2020, the total number of restricted shares and aggregate grant date fair value which were elected by non-employee directors to be paid in shares are as follows: Mr. Duke, 1,405 shares having an aggregate grant date fair value of \$75,126, Mr. Gustafsson, 1,217 shares having an aggregate grant date fair value of \$65,072, Mr. Pruitt, 2 shares having an aggregate grant date fair value of \$45,554. - (3) As required by SEC rules, amounts in these columns present the aggregate grant date fair value of stock awards granted during fiscal 2020 computed in accordance with FASB ASC 718.
-The stock awards exclude the amounts a director elected to receive in restricted stock in lieu of their annual cash retainer(s) as described in footnote (2) above.
-See Note 18 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended January 25, 2020 regarding assumptions underlying valuation of equity awards.
+Ms. Higgins is subject to the Company's mandatory retirement policy as of the 2021 Annual Meeting and will be retiring from the Board, effective at the conclusion of the 2021 Annual Meeting.

+- (2) Each RSU entitles the recipient to one share of the Company's common stock upon settlement.
+The amounts in this column represent the fees that were earned or paid in cash plus the grant date fair value of restricted shares for the annual retainer(s) which the director elected to receive in restricted shares during fiscal 2021.
+For fiscal 2021, the total number of restricted shares and aggregate grant date fair value which were elected by non-employee directors to be paid in shares are as follows: Dwight B. Duke, 1,768 shares having an aggregate grant date fair value of \$75,089 and Richard K. Sykes, 2,287 shares having an aggregate grant date fair value of \$97,271. - (3) As required by SEC rules, amounts in these columns present the aggregate grant date fair value of stock awards granted during fiscal 2021 computed in accordance with FASB ASC 718.
+The stock awards exclude the amounts a director elected to receive in restricted stock or RSUs in lieu of their annual cash retainer(s) as described in footnote (2) above.
+See Note 19 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2021 regarding assumptions underlying valuation of equity awards.
 The stock awards vest, subject to continuing service, ratably over three years following the grant date.
 These amounts do not reflect whether the recipient has actually realized or will realize a financial benefit from the awards.

-(4) The following table shows the grant date fair value of shares of restricted stock and RSUs granted to directors during fiscal 2020 computed in accordance with FASB ASC 718.
-See Note 18 to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for fiscal 2020, regarding assumptions underlying valuation of equity awards.
+(4) The following table shows the grant date fair value of shares of restricted stock and RSUs granted to directors during fiscal 2021 computed in accordance with FASB ASC 718.
+See Note 19 to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for fiscal 2021, regarding assumptions underlying valuation of equity awards.